Hey, I’m Carli Lloyd

 Throughout every obstacle in my journey or moment of doubt that I've had in my career, it made me hungrier to achieve more.

-I learned how to get out of my own head and focus on what I can control.
+I learned how to get out of my own head and focus on what I can control and competing against myself

 Doing whatever it takes to get the job done.

-When I look at all the moments of joy and hardship, and I think about the FIFA Women’s World Cup and the Olympic Games, it reminds me of why I persevered through the trials along the way...
+When I look at all the moments of joy and hardship, and I think about the FIFA World Cup and the Olympic Games, it reminds me of why I persevered through the challenges along the way...

 Why I stayed on the soccer field long after practice at night.